> COLLECTION > AIRCRAFT > FAST JETS > Tornado GR.4

 Meet the magnificent Tornado GR.4 ZG771 fastjet, a true icon of the Royal Air Force (RAF) and a proud member of our Heritage Collection.

-The Tornado GR.4 ZG771 (nick-named "the Tonka") has a rich and storied history, serving with distinction in the RAF for several decades, and is an extraordinary aircraft that has captured the hearts of aviation enthusiasts and visitors from around the world.
+The Tornado GR.4 ZG771 (nick-named "the Tonka") has a rich history, serving with distinction in the RAF for several decades, and is an extraordinary aircraft that has captured the hearts of aviation enthusiasts and visitors from around the world.

-This exceptional aircraft played a vital role in various military operations, showcasing its impressive speed, agility, and firepower.
+This exceptional aircraft played a vital role in various military operations, showcasing its impressive speed, agility and firepower.

 It soared through the skies, protecting the nation's interests and ensuring the safety of countless lives.
 Today, it stands as a symbol of the RAF's strength and dedication.